 • see special displays by the San Diego County Farm Bureau, Southern California Llama Association and San Diego County Cowbelles

-• watch goat milking and do some egg counting as you visit the hens in their new "condo coops"
+• do some egg counting as you visit the hens in their new "condo coops"

 • join in fun contests such as onion bowling, best farmer tan and other contests that happen daily on the AgriFair Stage.

 Visit Spot; his friend Minnie, the Bureau of Land Management rescue donkey; and others.
-Watch goat milking demonstrations at 11:00AM and 4:00PM daily.
 Our new friend Miss Karla will be at Spot's Spot every afternoon telling stories and educating Fairgoers about Spot and his friends.

 Cattle, sheep, pigs, and goats can be found in the Livestock Barn and Barn W every day of the Fair.
 Check out Rings 1, 2 and 3 to see these animals competing for the Blue Ribbon.

 Large animals are located in the Livestock Barn and Barn W. This is the area to see cattle, goats, pigs and more competing for the blue ribbon!
 Adults and youth bring their animals to be judged and displayed during the Fair.

 June 7-8: Pygmy goats, llamas, Cotswold Regional (sheep) Show and Western Regional Southdown (sheep) Show